brainandforce/NormalForms.jl/README.md

 comment the code so the algorithms can be easily understood.
 Third, the code is integrated with StaticArrays.jl, and methods are available for `SMatrix`, which cannot be mutated in-place.

-This package is written to be compatible with the lastest LTS (Julia 1.6 as of the most recent commit).
+This package is written to be compatible with the latest LTS (Julia 1.6.7 as of the most recent commit).

 # Installation